agraef/midizap/README.md

 ## MIDI Translations

-Most of the notations for MIDI messages on the left-hand side of a translation rule also carry over to the output side, in order to translate MIDI input to MIDI output.
-As already discussed in Section *MIDI Output* above, you need to invoke the midizap program with the `-o` option to make this work.
-(Otherwise, MIDI messages in the output translations will just be silently ignored.)
+Most of the notation for MIDI messages on the left-hand side of a translation rule also carry over to the output side.
+The only real difference is that the increment suffixes `+-=<>` aren't permitted here, as they are only used to determine the input mode (key or data) of the entire translation.
+(The `~` suffix *is* allowed, however, to indicate output in incremental bit-sign format in data translations, see below.)

 The output sequence can involve as many MIDI messages as you want, and these can be combined freely with keyboard and mouse events in any order.
 There's no limitation on the type or number of MIDI messages that you can put into a translation rule.
-However, the `+-<>` suffixes aren't permitted, because the *input* message determines whether it is a key- or data-mode kind of event, and whether it increments or decrements the value in the latter case.
+However, as already discussed in Section *MIDI Output* above, you need to invoke the midizap program with the `-o` option to make MIDI output work.
+(Otherwise, MIDI messages in the output translations will just be silently ignored.)

 For key-mode inputs, the corresponding "on" or "off" event is generated for all MIDI messages in the output sequence, where the "on" value defaults to the maximum value (127 for controller values, 8191 for pitch bends).
 Thus, e.g., the following rule outputs a `CC80` message with controller value 127 each time middle C (`C5`) is pressed (and another `CC80` message with value 0 when the note is released again):